-The Kīlauea volcano is one of the most active volcanoes in the world and is visited by millions of tourists each year.
-This makes it the most visited attraction in Hawaii and the most visited volcano in the world.
+The Kīlauea volcano, the most active volcano in the Hawaii Volcanoes National Park, is one of the most active volcanoes in the world and is seen by millions of tourists each year.
+This makes it the most visited attraction in Hawaiʻi and the most visited volcano in the world.

-The Hawaii Volcanoes National Park encompasses the two active volcanoes: Mauna Loa and Kīlauea.
-This guide on the park is organized in the following topics:
+Our guide to the Hawaii Volcanoes National Park is organized in the following topics:

 - Directions & opening hours

 Volcano Village is a great place to stay if you are planning to spend more than a day in the park.
 This small village lies in the middle of lush rainforest only 5 minutes from the park entrance and has some great value vacation rentals!